-- > Real GDP, however, has grown slowly in recent years due to the Reinhart-Rogoff effect. - > Nominal GDP, the combination of the aggregate price level and real GDP, is about on target if properly adjusted for the Reinhart-Rogoff effect. - > Nominal GDP targeting, without proper adjustment, could be a policy disaster.
+- Nominal GDP, the combination of the aggregate price level and real GDP, is about on target if properly adjusted for the Reinhart-Rogoff effect. - Nominal GDP targeting, without proper adjustment, could be a policy disaster. - Higher U.S. inflation could alternatively be viewed as a way to partially default on nominal debts. - That type of policy choice would likely impair U.S. credit markets into the distant future.